 With respect to ESG matters, board members and executives need to consider the following:

 - There is a growing focus among workers on climate change policies, regulations and expanding disclosure requirements.
 There also are rising expectations among key stakeholders, both internal and external, concerning climate change, supply chain transparency, reward systems, and other governance and sustainability issues.
 These pressures may require organisations to significantly alter their business models in ways that may be difficult to implement on a timely basis.

 - Customers increasingly must not only be satisfied, but delighted.
 And delighted employees can result in delighted customers.
 How companies and leaders treat employees must mirror how they treat customers.
 Business leaders would be well advised to start re-imagining and creating the culture they want in their organisations.

 Given that the future of work is the defining business challenge for the next decade, here are three key sets of questions for boards and executive management to consider:

-- Will the organization address the logistics of work using an in-office approach or a remote or hybrid work environment?
-Does the organization have the tools, protocols and culture in place to support a remote or hybrid environment?
+- Will the organisation address the logistics of work using an in-office approach or a remote or hybrid work environment?
+Does the organisation have the tools, protocols and culture in place to support a remote or hybrid environment?
 Has executive management considered how its work environment compares to the competition from the perspective of employees and prospective candidates?

-- Is the organization championing ESG and building a culture that people want to be a part of?
+- Is the organisation championing ESG and building a culture that people want to be a part of?
 Does it stand for the right things?
-Is the organization one for which people want to work and with which customers want to do business?
+Is the organisation one for which people want to work and with which customers want to do business?